nauman920/github/README.md

-# sample-repo
+# Github
-sample repo to practice git
+Github repo to practice git and other work